microcourses/microcourses.info/source/courses/recursion/index.md

 ---
 title: Recursion
-duration: 1 hour
+duration: 2 hours
 stream: ruby
 layout: course
 requirements:
-  - Pen and paper
+  - pen and paper
+  - ruby command
+concepts:
+  - function stack
+  - stack depth
+  - stack unwinding
+  - local variable storage
+  - base case
-  - Ruby
+  - recursive case
 challenge: The (evil) government introduces 14 dollar notes.
 Update your program.
 ---

-Functions have names that you can use to call them.
-A function can use its own name to call itself.
-Such a function is called *recursive*.
-Today we will implement a *backtracking* search algorithm using a *recursive function*.

-Somebody wants you to build an ATM that gives a combination of 50 and 20 dollar notes that sum to the requested number.
-If there is a choice, it gives bigger notes rather than smaller notes (100 is two 50s, not five 20s).
+Once a function is defined, it can be called using its name.
+A *recursive function* calls itself using its own name.
+Today you will use such a function to build an ATM that is stocked with 50 and 20 dollar notes.

-These are the steps that a backtracking search will go through to give the person $70:
+These are the steps a backtracking search goes through to give somebody $70:

 | step  | notes     | remainder  | solution?  |
 | ----  | --------  | ---------  | ---------  |